-When emigrating to New Zealand, all personal effects are exempt from duty and tax as long as you have lived outside New Zealand for over 21 months.
+When moving to New Zealand, all personal effects are exempt from duty and tax as long as you have lived outside New Zealand for over 21 months.
 Inspection or holiday visits are fine.
 You must have owned and used the items you are bringing, and state that they are for your own personal use.

 You will obviously be taking your clothes with you.
 Pack clothes for the season you will be arriving in and ship the rest, remembering that New Zealand is renowned for having four seasons in one day.

 New Zealand uses the same voltage as the UK but their maximum current is 10 amps rather than 13 amps.
-You must therefore check carefully before shipping items such as kettles, hairdryers and toasters.
+You must, therefore, check carefully before shipping items such as kettles, hairdryers and toasters.

 Large electrical items, such as fridges and washing machines, will work in New Zealand.
 These items are quite pricey to buy in New Zealand so it’s worth considering shipping them.

 Modern televisions which support PAL B/G will work in New Zealand.
 Landline phones will also work as the connection point is identical.
 If you have a cordless phone, then check the frequency compatibility.